Skip to content

 Assignment vs. sublease (quick definitions)

 Landlords usually want control over who occupies the property.
 Tenants want a realistic exit path.
+The clause language is where those interests get settled — ideally before you sign, when you still have leverage.

 Common landlord requirements (and what to push back on)